 Hyperglycemia in diabetes

 High blood sugar (hyperglycemia) affects people who have diabetes.
-Several factors can contribute to hyperglycemia, including food and physical activity choices, illness, or not taking enough glucose-lowering medication.
+Several factors can contribute to hyperglycemia in people with diabetes, including food and physical activity choices, illness, nondiabetes medications, or not taking enough glucose-lowering medication.

-It's important to treat hyperglycemia, because if left untreated, hyperglycemia can become severe and lead to serious complications, such as diabetic ketoacidosis, hyperosmolar syndrome and diabetic coma.
-These conditions require emergency medical assistance.
-In the long term, persistent hyperglycemia, even if not severe can lead to diabetes related complications affecting your eyes, kidneys, nerves and heart.
+It's important to treat hyperglycemia, because if left untreated, hyperglycemia can become severe and lead to serious complications requiring emergency care, such as diabetic coma.
+In the long term, persistent hyperglycemia, even if not severe can lead to complications affecting your eyes, kidneys, nerves and heart.

 Hyperglycemia doesn't cause symptoms until glucose values are significantly elevated — above 200 milligrams per deciliter (mg/dL), or 11 millimoles per liter (mmol/L).
 Symptoms of hyperglycemia develop slowly over several days or weeks.
 The longer blood sugar levels stay high, the more serious the symptoms become.